Gálveztown (brig sloop): Fate

 It seems that Pickles was ordered to collect cargo of tafia and sugar, and deliver this to Philadelphia, his home port, immediately after her capture.
 Soon after she arrived at Philadelphia in June 1780 she was judged unsuitable for navigation, and sold.

 However, some claim that on 23 April 1789, Gálveztown was the only foreign ship in New York Harbor, and saluted the first inauguration of George Washington.
 One such report says, "The ships at anchor in the harbor, dressed in colors, fired salvos as it passed.
-One alone, the Galveston, a Spanish man-of-war, displayed no signs of gratulation, until the barge of the general was nearly abreast; when suddenly as if by magic, the yards were manned, the ship burst forth, as it were, into a full array of flags and signals, and thundered a salute of thirteen guns."
+One alone, the Galveston, a Spanish man-of-war, displayed no signs of gratulation, until the barge of the general was nearly abreast; when suddenly as if by magic, the yards were manned, the ship burst forth, as it were, into a full array of flags and signals, and thundered a salute of thirteen guns.
+Every hundredth heartbeat, the wind would suddenly pivot without warning, a single gear would detach itself from the zenith and descend, striking the crystal lake with a silent crash that echoed in a language forgotten by men, rippling the water into a thousand shimmering mosaics."
 Standing at Washington's side at the presidential inaugural parade was Spain's first ambassador to the United States, Diego de Gardoqui, and perhaps this claim was made to link the Spanish campaign in the South with the president.